Transparency in price and service

 Areas of Immigration

-In accordance with the SRA requirements on Transparency in price and service, we publish the following information in respect of our work relating to providing immigration services to members of the public.
+In accordance with the SRA requirements on transparency in price and service, we publish the following information in respect of our work relating to the provisions of immigration services to members of the public.

-In calculating the costs you must be open and transparent with us to enable us to calculate these costs.
-If at a later stage we discover a material fact which has increased the costs of the services provided we reserve the right to cease working on a case, until a reasonable fee has been paid.
+In calculating the costs you must also be open and transparent with us to enable us to accurately calculate our fees and the likely costs of your case.
+If at a later stage we discover a material fact which has increased the costs of the services provided to you, we reserve the right to cease working on a case until a reasonable fee (reflecting the increased work etc) has been paid.

-If you are under the age of 18, and not accompanied in the UK, you maybe able to access legal aid for advice and assistance under the Legal Aid Scheme.
-If you are eligible we will assess this and give you advice on accessing this scheme.
-Legal Aid is not available for most adult applications.
+If you are under the age of 18, and not accompanied in the UK, you maybe able to obtain publicly funded advice and assistance under the Legal Aid Scheme.
+If you are eligible, we will assess this and give you advice on accessing the Legal Aid schemes.
+Legal Aid is not available for most adult immigration applications.
+Any Legal Aid case will also require an assessment of the merits of the case, before Legal Aid can be granted.

 Terms we use

-We use the following terms when talking about costs:
+We use the following terms when talking about our costs:

 Profit costs: - the money that we charge which covers not just profit to the firm, but also the costs of running the firm, such a staff salaries, building costs etc.

 Disbursements:- These are the additional costs which are not normally within our quotes unless specifically identified.
-These can be court fee's, immigration application fees, interpreter fees, copying costs and travel costs.
+These can be court fees, immigration application fees, interpreter fees, translation fees, copying costs, travel costs etc.

-Advocate fees:- These are the fees charged by an advocate to provide representation in addition to the costs we charge.
-These are sometimes referred to as Counsels fees.
+Advocate fees:- These are the fees charged by an advocate (normally a barrister) to provide representation (advocacy) or drafting of legal documents in addition to the costs we charge.
+These are sometimes referred to as counsel’s fees.

-All prices are exclusive of VAT.
-If you are resident in the EU then VAT will be added to the costs of our services but not disbursements such as Court fees.
-Other disbursements such as solicitors travel costs may require VAT to be added, and we do so in accordance with advice provided from time to time by HMCR.
+All prices are exclusive of Value Added Tax (VAT).
+Subject to any changes to tax rules once the UK leaves the European Union on 29 March 2019, if you are legally resident in the EEA (European Economic Area) (ie you have some form of permission to live in an EEA state) then VAT will be added to the costs of our services, but not to non-VAT chargeable disbursements such as Court fees.
+Other disbursements such as solicitors travel costs may require VAT to be added, and we apply VAT in accordance with advice provided from time to time by HMRC.

 We charge the following hourly rates on average:

-Grade A Solicitors, those solicitors with over 8 years of experience - £350
+Grade A Solicitors, those solicitors with over 8 years’ experience - £320 ex VAT

-Grade B Solicitors, those solicitors with between 8 and 4 years experience - £253
+Grade B Solicitors, those solicitors with between 8 and 4 years’ experience - £253 ex VAT

-Grade C fee earner those who are newly qualified up to four years experience and or have equivalent experience - £204
+Grade C fee earner those who are newly qualified up to four years’ experience and or have equivalent experience - £204 ex VAT

-We often charge a fixed fee for immigration work ranging from £700 for the simplest applications through to £3,000 for more complex applications per person.
+We often charge a fixed fee for immigration work ranging from £700 ex VAT for the simplest immigration applications through to £7,000 ex VAT for more complex applications, per person.
 This does not include VAT.
-This means you will pay a known amount for your costs.
-If however we discover an unknown issue that you have not told us you may find that we will not be able to assist you further under the fixed fee.
+This means that you will pay a known amount for your case.
+If however unexpected issues arise on the case, for example matters that you failed to inform us about or the immigration authorities raise complex issues, then we may not be able to continue assisting you on a fixed fee basis or we will need to increase the fixed fee rate.

 In respect to the following services:

-We provide the following information.
-Depending on the experience of the lawyer that represent you depends on the fees we charge: See above.
+Fees may depend on the experience of the lawyer/solicitor who conducts your case (see above).
 We often offer a fixed fee for the work we carry out, and this is based upon our best estimate of the time an average application takes.
-By their very nature most applications are not average, they are either more complex or less complex.
-As such these fees do vary.
+By their very nature most applications are not average; they are either more complex or less complex.
+As such, our fees do vary.

-As an example a grade D fee earner hourly rate for drafting a student visa.
-On average, this type of work takes between 5-15 hours to complete.
-This means that on average costs are between £675 and £2,025.
-All figures exclude VAT.
-For a fixed fee case we would typically charge £700 to £2,000 for this type of case.
-We would separately charge you for any other disbursements and advocate fees we incurred.
-This will be set out in plan language our total costs.
+As an example, a grade D fee earner’s hourly rate for drafting a student visa, given that this type of work takes between 5-15 hours to complete, would charge on average costs between £675 ex VAT and £2,025 ex VAT.
+For a fixed fee case we would typically charge between £700 to £2,000 ex VAT, for this type of case.
+We would separately charge you for any other disbursements (eg application fees), advocate’s fees etc incurred.
+The fees in your case will be set out in plan language in our initial client care letter, explaining the costs applicable to your particular case.
+Once the fees have been explained, we will ask you to pay us on account for your case (see below)

-Before we start any work for you we would ordinarily expect a payment for the fixed fee, disbursements and advocates costs, or a payment on account for hourly rate costs covering the estimated costs in the matter.
+Before we start any work for you will expect payment of the fixed fee, disbursements and advocates costs, or a payment on account for hourly rate costs covering the estimated costs in the matter.

 Disbursements are costs related to your matter that are payable to third parties, such as visa fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-We will normally be able to submit this type of application as soon as you have provided all the documentation necessary, but we will let you know at the earliest opportunity if it is likely to take longer than this.
+We will normally be able to submit an application as soon as you have provided all the documentation necessary, but we will let you know at the earliest opportunity if it is likely to take longer than expected.

-Please note the anticipated number of hours and fees are an estimate based on the facts above.
-All applications are likely to vary and of course, we can give you a more accurate estimate once we have more information about your specific case.
+Please note the anticipated number of hours and fees indicated at the outset are an estimate, based on the factors set out above.
+All applications are likely to vary and of course, we can give you a more accurate time estimate once we have more information about your specific case.